 - Google G Suite Hangouts Meet

-In Vermont, recent surveys show that of these platforms Zoom is by far the most frequently used (75% of practices have used it), significantly outperforming the next most-common HIPAA-compliant option (Doxy.me at 25%).
+In Vermont, surveys at the start of COVID-19 showed that of these platforms Zoom was by far the most frequently used (75% of practices have used it), significantly outperforming the next most-common HIPAA-compliant option (Doxy.me at 25%).

 Examples of platforms that are not HIPAA-compliant, but that are acceptable during the COVID-19 emergency: